 Introducing Virgin Atlantic, one of the best ways to save when booking Delta flights.
 Delta's unpredictable award rates when booking SkyMiles often mean you'll get charged an arm and a leg.
 But with Virgin Atlantic, you can book the exact same flights in Delta One suites for 50,000 miles one-way to Europe.

-Unfortunately, Virgin Atlantic destroyed the sweet spot to book Delta One Suites to Asia in early 2021.
+Unfortunately, Virgin Atlantic destroyed the sweet spot to book Delta One Suites to Asia a few years ago.
 Luckily, this loophole to book business class flights to Europe for less remains intact, though it's hard to pull off.

 Finding the availability to book these Delta One Suites can be tricky, so be sure to read our guide to booking Delta flights with Virgin Atlantic Flying Club miles.
 And remember not to transfer those Amex points until you know the flights you want are available.